The Spirit (2008 film): Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 30 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film one out of four stars and said, "There is not a trace of human emotion in it.
 To call the characters cardboard is to insult a useful packing material".

-In a positive review, Ricky Bentley of the Miami Herald said, "Macht manages to meld macho with melodrama to make the Spirit come to life."

 Frank Lovece of Newsday, a one-time comic-book writer, found that "gorgeous cinematography and design can't mask the hollow core and bizarre ugliness of this mishandled comics adaptation", and noted that while Eisner's own Spirit was "an average-Joe [...] in a rumpled suit—a vulnerable but insouciant everyman in humanist fables", Miller's Spirit "now has a superpower—a healing factor.
 Eisner's own spirit must be spinning in its grave".

-Chris Barsanti of Filmcritic.com stated, "It's a frankly gorgeous effect, liberated by the fact that Miller adapted freely from Eisner's panels—the two were longtime friends—to create an organic story instead of slavishly following the master's work", and calling it "one of the year's most refreshingly fun films."

 Owen Gleiberman of Entertainment Weekly, found the movie a "ludicrously knowing and mannered noir pastiche, full of burnt-end romance and 'style', but robotic at its core".

 Ken Hanke of Mountain Xpress observed, "The film may not move smoothly—Miller's too fond of 'just damn weird' digressions for that—but it does move and isn't hard to follow.
 Its screwiness is deliberate and it's all a matter of taste."
 A. O. Scott in The New York Times summed up, "To ask why anything happens in Frank Miller's sludgy, hyper-stylized adaptation of a fabled comic book series by Will Eisner may be an exercise in futility.
 The only halfway interesting question is why the thing exists at all."

+In a positive review, Ricky Bentley of the Miami Herald said, "Macht manages to meld macho with melodrama to make the Spirit come to life."
+Chris Barsanti of Filmcritic.com stated, "It's a frankly gorgeous effect, liberated by the fact that Miller adapted freely from Eisner's panels—the two were longtime friends—to create an organic story instead of slavishly following the master's work", and calling it "one of the year's most refreshingly fun films."

 In 2010, Empire magazine listed the film at No. 32 on their "Top 50 Worst Movies of All Time" list.

+Reboot

+In January 2026, it was reported that Will Eisner's estate, run by his widow's nephew Carl Gropper and his wife Nancy, was looking to sell the entirety of Will Eisner's intellectual property including The Spirit with the sale also including a complete unpublished 72 page graphic novel Eisner had finished titled The Spirit Returns featuring The Spirit squaring off against a ruthless vigilante who has no qualms about killing.
+The Groppers voiced hope to find a buyer that could keep The Spirit in the public eye and voiced hope for either a live-action feature film or animated film noting that the 2008 attempt didn't make a lot of sense.